 Current State analysis, customer experience Research, customer satisfaction & net promoter score surveys, customer journey mapping and customer data analysis.

 Now, we move on to the next stage which is the developing.
 Planning stage emphasized on desk research and documentation by analyzing the existing customer experience program.

-Recommended Business Initiatives: Real-time customer engagement, infrastructure support like omni-channel marketing and setting up customer care centers.
+Recommended Business Initiatives: Real-time customer engagement, infrastructure support like omnichannel marketing and setting up customer care centers.

-Touching down onto the last stage in the B2B customer experience process which is the execution stage.
+Touching down on the last stage in the B2B customer experience process which is the execution stage.
 This stage majorly concentrates on customer retention and continuing the customer relations for a come-back purchase and new business engagements with their existing customers.

 Execution stage can be considered as a continuing stage and cannot be called as a culminating point as brands need to constantly rediscover ways of engaging the customers to keep them from switching brands.

-Businesses need to ensure that they have a dedicated listening center, a reward and recognition system and an account management system to handle customer queries, build loyalty and trust among the customers.
+Businesses need to ensure that they have a dedicated listening center, a reward, and recognition system and an account management system to handle customer queries, build loyalty and trust among the customers.